 With more than 20 years in martial arts and nearly that in law enforcement (local and federal), I have continually been in search of the system that will serve me best in my profession and in personal defense.
 Though I am still very new to the art, Sifu Carroll, has been incredibly effective in conveying the applicability of Wing Chun in personal defense and use-of-force situations.
 The basics of Wing Chun are intuitive and brutally effective.
 I would recommend looking into the art and Sifu Carroll to anyone in law enforcement/military who could find themselves in a close quarter combat situation.

-I am a former Marine that has studied Kick Boxing, Tang Soo Do, Capoiera, Hsing I, Ba Gua, Tai Chi and another branch of Wing Chun up to Bil Jee level.
+I have studied Kick Boxing, Tang Soo Do, Capoiera, Hsing I, Ba Gua, Tai Chi and another branch of Wing Chun up to Bil Jee level.

 In the 1st form alone SiFu Carroll has shown me many hidden techniques that I didn’t even know were there.In the few months that I’ve trained with SiFu Carroll he has elevated my fighting skill to another level.
 It’s not something that can be described in words.
 It’s something you have to see and feel to get the picture.